Those who own and occupy their primary place of residence, including manufactured homes, qualify for homestead including:

 Certain relatives of the owner: The definition of "relative of the owner" includes:

 Homestead classification is allowed upon farms of at least 40 acres where the owner does not live on the farm, but within 4 townships from the farm.
 The owner must actively farm the land, be a Minnesota resident, and may not be claiming another agricultural homestead in Minnesota.
 Persons engaged in "actively farming" must participate in: making day to day farming decisions, labor, administration / management, financial risk and profit and loss.
 An applicant is not required to own the residence where they live.

-A new provision allows a homestead classification for an owner that does not live on the farm, is living within 4 townships from the farm, and is renting the land to their son, daughter, or grandchild who is actively farming the land.
+A new provision allows a homestead classification for an owner that does not live on the farm, is living within 4 townships from the farm, and is renting the land to their child, sibling, grandchild, or parent who is actively farming the land.